abagames/crisp-game-lib-portable/README.md

 1. To enable / disable sounds, press the B button.

-1. Hold down the A button and press the B button to open the game select menu.
+1. Hold down the A button and press the B button to open the game selection menu.

 ## Build for browsers